ESSENTIALS OF DIAGNOSIS

 Often there is little evidence for muscle injury on clinical assessment of the patients with rhabdomyolysis—specifically, myalgias and weakness are usually absent.
 The first clue to muscle necrosis in such individuals may be a urinary dipstick testing positive for “blood” (actually myoglobin) in the absence of red cells in the sediment.
 This myoglobinuria results in a false-positive reading for hemoglobin.
 Urine tests for myoglobin are insensitive, however, and are positive in only 25% of patients with rhabdomyolysis.
 Such an abnormality should prompt determination of the serum creatine kinase level, which invariably is elevated (usually markedly so).
 Other commonly encountered laboratory abnormalities in rhabdomyolysis include elevated serum levels of AST, ALT, and lactate dehydrogenase (due to release of these enzymes from skeletal muscle), hyperkalemia, and hypocalcemia.
 The massive acute elevations of muscle enzymes peak quickly and usually resolve within days once the inciting injury has been removed.

 Vigorous fluid resuscitation (eg, 4–6 L/day but often more in the setting of severe crush injuries) is indicated.
-Urine alkalinization (to minimize precipitation of myoglobin within tubules) has been recommended to reduce kidney injury, but ...
+Urine alkalinization (to minimize precipitation of myoglobin within tubules) has been recommended to reduce kidney ...